-- A. Structure Deemed Destroyed.
-A nonconforming structure or structure containing a nonconforming use shall be deemed destroyed when either greater than fifty percent (50%) of its floor area, or greater than fifty percent (50%) of its actual value (as determined by the Otero County Assessor), is destroyed. - B. Structure Intentionally Damaged or Destroyed.
-The right to continue a nonconforming land use terminates immediately when the structure containing that land use is damaged or destroyed by an intentional act of the property owner or structure owner or their agent. - C. Permitted Reconstruction or Restoration of Structure or Use.
-When a nonconforming structure or structure containing a nonconforming use is damaged or destroyed by causes outside the control of the owners or their agent, the structure may be restored or reconstructed and the nonconforming use may be reestablished. - 1.
-Permit Review Required.
-Restoration or reconstruction allowed by the provisions of this Article shall be subject to the permit requirements of this Code and the appropriate permit review process. - 2.
-Commencement and Completion of Restoration or Reconstruction.
-Restoration or reconstruction of the structure must be commenced within six (6) months after the date on which the structure was damaged or destroyed and completed within one (1) year after the date on which the restoration or reconstruction was commenced. - a.
-Upon approval by the Board of County Commissioners at a public hearing, these times may be extended for a reasonable period upon a showing of extraordinary circumstances by the property owner or the owner's agent. - 3.
-Reconstruction Shall Comply With Current Building Code.
-A nonconforming structure which has been destroyed may be restored to its original location, floor area and height, provided that the reconstruction complies with current Building Code requirements. - 4.
-Restoration or Reconstruction in Flood Plain District.
+A. Structure Deemed Destroyed.
+A nonconforming structure or structure containing a nonconforming use shall be deemed destroyed when either greater than fifty (50) percent of its floor area, or greater than fifty (50) percent of its actual value (as determined by the Otero County Assessor) is destroyed.

+B. Structure Intentionally Damaged or Destroyed.
+The right to continue a nonconforming land use terminates immediately when the structure containing that land use is damaged or destroyed by an intentional act of the property owner or structure owner or their agent.

+C. Permitted Reconstruction or Restoration of Structure or Use.
+When a nonconforming structure or structure containing a nonconforming use is damaged or destroyed by causes outside the control of the owners or their agent, the structure may be restored or reconstructed and the nonconforming use may be reestablished.

+1. Permit Review Required.
+Restoration or reconstruction allowed by the provisions of this Article shall be subject to the permit requirements of this Code and the appropriate permit review process.

+2. Commencement and Completion of Restoration or Reconstruction.
+Restoration or reconstruction of the structure must be commenced within six (6) months after the date on which the structure was damaged or destroyed restoration or reconstruction was commenced.

+a.
+Upon approval by the Board of County Commissioners at a public hearing, these times may be extended for a reasonable period upon a showing of extraordinary circumstances by the property owner or the owner's agent.

+3. Reconstruction Shall Comply with Current Building Code.
+A nonconforming structure which has been destroyed may be restored to its original location, floor area, and height provided that the reconstruction complies with current Building Code requirements.

+4. Restoration or Reconstruction in Flood Plain District.
 Reconstruction or restoration of a structure located in the Flood Plain District shall comply with applicable design and construction requirements for land use in a Flood Plain District, set forth in Article 3, Section 3-208.

 Section 10-107 Abandonment of a Nonconforming Land Use.
 The right to continue a nonconforming land use shall terminate if the land use is determined to be abandoned.